b-fontaine/saaster_kit/infra/kong/README.md

 ## Current Configuration

-Our `kong.yml` defines three main services:
+Our `kong.yml` defines several main services:

+1. **Frontend Applications** (No OAuth2 Authentication Required):
-1. **temporal-api**: Proxies requests to the Temporal server API
+   - **keycloak**: Proxies requests to the Keycloak authentication service
-   - Routes: `/api/v1/workflows` and `/api/v1/namespaces`
-   - Protected by API key authentication
+     - Route: `/auth`
-   - Includes CORS, rate limiting, and request transformation
+     - Includes CORS configuration
+     - No authentication required (Keycloak has its own authentication)

-2. **temporal-ui**: Proxies requests to the Temporal web UI
+   - **temporal-ui**: Proxies requests to the Temporal web UI
      - Route: `/temporal`
      - Includes CORS configuration
+     - No authentication required (Temporal UI has its own authentication)

-3. **keycloak-service**: Proxies requests to Keycloak authentication service
+   - **grafana**: Proxies requests to the Grafana dashboard
-   - Route: `/auth`
+     - Route: `/grafana`
      - Includes CORS configuration
+     - No authentication required (Grafana has its own authentication)

+2. **API Services** (OAuth2 Authentication Required):
+   - **customer-service-grpc**: Proxies gRPC requests to the customer service
+     - Protected by OAuth2 authentication
+     - Includes request transformation to pass authentication tokens

+   - **REST to gRPC Mappings**: Maps REST endpoints to gRPC methods
+     - GET `/api/v1/customer` → GetCustomer
+     - PUT `/api/v1/customer` → AddCustomer
+     - POST `/api/v1/customer` → UpdateCustomer
+     - GET `/api/v1/customers` → ListCustomers
+     - All protected by OAuth2 authentication
+     - Includes gRPC-Gateway for REST to gRPC conversion
+     - Includes request transformation to pass authentication tokens

-It also defines a consumer `flutter-app` with an API key for authentication.
+It also defines a consumer `api-client` with OAuth2 credentials for authentication.

 ## Adding New Routes for Temporal Workflows